mmtmn/physics/README.md

 if you zoom out too much you end up zooming into "another spectrum", I never quite understood that, just found it neat.

-probably one of the coolest thing I've built, its just fun to watch
+probably one of the coolest pieces of software I've built, its just fun to watch